socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

 Context diagrams are informal, typically; their layout should follow certain conventions.
-For instance, the external systems or human users can can be ordered in certain ways: consumers at the top of the figure, providers at the bottom.
-Arrows should be labelled to indicate the types of interface (and integration style).
+For instance, the external systems or human users can be ordered in specific ways: consumers at the top of the figure and providers at the bottom.
+Arrows should be labeled to indicate the types of interface (and integration style).

 <!-- not sure: Could use IRP one? -->